Backpacking Tips – How To Pack A Backpack

 Other Tips for Packing a Backpack.

-Fulfill all empty area.
-You can put utensils, a cup or a small piece of clothing within your cooking pots.
+Fulfill all empty areas.
+You can put utensils, a cup, or a small piece of clothing within your cooking pots.

 Stuff Sacks: Some people may prefer the low-chaos/easy organization of stuff sacks, whereas others simply favor packings soft things easy-fitting in the bag to use up all available space.
 Test with your own items and decide which method most interests you.